The top 5 bars for cider lovers in Toronto

 For cider flights and pub grub, visit this restaurant and bar in Roncesvalles that's super cozy thanks to its refurbished barn wood wall.

-It's not all about beer at this Little Italy spot from the folks behind Bar Volo.
-There are always a handful of ciders on tap as well as funky bottles for you to try.
+At the corner of Queen and Broadview sits this purveyor of all things cider.
+On draft here are the three popular Brickworks ciders also available in LCBOs: Batch 1904, Queen Street 501, and Stadium Island peach.
+They're not all about tradition, this place is also a major testing grounds for dozens of experimental new ciders.

-There's way more than just sausage and duck fat fries here!
-This beer hall has lots of cider on offer both on tap and in bottles from both Ontario and around the world.
+There's way more than just sausage and duck fat fries at this beer hall on King West near Portland Street.
+They have lots of cider on offer both on tap and in bottles from both Ontario and around the world.

-With a rotating tap list, this bar on the Danforth includes lots of seasonal options for cider lovers.
-Expect to find Ontario cideries represented here.
+This super nice Queen Street spot has a high tin ceiling, chandeliers, exposed brick, vintage wooden window booths and furniture and super fast wifi — not to mention an impressive array of cider on tap.

 Hector Vasquez at Cider House